03-10-25

 Technology and Infotainment Systems

-Ford Ranger-Infotainment Experience cutting-edge technology with the Ford Ranger’s impressive 12.4-inch infotainment screen, larger than the one in the F-150.
+Experience cutting-edge technology with the Ford Ranger’s impressive 12.4-inch infotainment screen, larger than the one in the F-150.
 Our knowledgeable sales advisors are here to help you explore this advanced feature and more.
 Come in for a test drive and see the difference in size for yourself!

 Modern trucks are increasingly becoming mobile tech hubs, and the Ford Ranger and F-150 are no exceptions.
 The Ford Ranger has a 12.4-inch touchscreen, while the F-150 features a slightly smaller 12-inch touchscreen.
 Despite the size difference, both vehicles utilize Ford’s SYNC 4 infotainment software, ensuring a similar user experience.